nrajasin/Network-intrusion-dataset-creator/README.md

     * The program is currently hard coded to run as sudo.
 1. You will need Wireshark/Tshark to run this software.
 Installation would vary depending on your OS.
     * Ubuntu: `sudo apt install tshark`
 1. This software is written in python3 so you will need to install python3.
 Most updated linux distributes already have it installed.
+Install it the way you wish.
+These were my notes.
     ```
     sudo apt-get update
     sudo apt-get install python3.8.5
+    sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.6 1
+    sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.8 2
+    sudo update-alternatives --config python
+    ```
+    or if you are running anaconda

+    ```
+    conda update --prefix /home/joe/anaconda3 anaconda
     ```

 1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
 Create a new one if you find you need it and submit a pull request.
 1. `tshark` is installed, reachable and, on the PATH.
 This python program for tshar with somehting like:
     ```